Dhanu1402/social-media/README.md

 12. Styling for mobiles

-13. setting up superbase and login
+13. setting up supabase and login

     1. setting up Google logins for your application consists of 3 parts:
        1. Create and configure a Google Project on the Google Cloud Platform Console